THE PRIMARY GRADES (K-2)

 THE INTERMEDIATE GRADES

 At TCS, we empower our learners through engaging activities that deepen their thinking.
 In the intermediate grades, we build on the foundational skills acquired and use them to develop higher level thinking.
 By providing varied activities, students will not only be working at their level, but beyond it.
+Students build upon their inquiry and PBL foundations in the primary grades and create and develop more comprehensive projects in 3rd through 5th grades.

 Our goal is to create thinkers who see the big picture and the interconnectedness in the world.
 All of the things students study and research have broader, real-world connections.
-We seek to explore this in deep and authentic ways through the use of technology, arts integration, inquiry driven research, and music genre studies.
+We seek to explore this in deep and authentic ways through the use of technology, arts integration, inquiry-driven research, and music genre studies.
 We believe this approach to content instruction fosters a lifelong love of reading, writing, analyzing, and communicating our passions as individuals.